getappmap/appmap/README.md

 ## File structure

-An AppMap file contains a single top level JSON object comprised of following:
+An AppMap file contains a single top level JSON object comprised of the following:
 ```
 {
   "version": <integer>,